psfoley/openfl/docs/manual.overview.how_can_intel_protect_federated_learning.rst

 can be used by developers to set aside private regions of code and data (`Bahmani, et al., 2017 <https://hal.archives-ouvertes.fr/hal-01898742/file/2016-1057.pdf>`_).
-These private regions, called enclaves, are isolated sections of memory and compute that cannot be accessed without a cryptographic key.
+These private regions, called enclaves, are isolated sections of memory and compute that cannot be accessed without a `cryptographic key <https://en.wikipedia.org/wiki/Cryptographic_key_types>`_.
 Even users with root access or physical access to the CPU cannot access the enclave without the authorized key.

 .. image:: images/sgx.png